nikhilvash209/Sleep_Disorder_Prediction/README.md

 - Secure password storage via Supabase
 - Email verification on sign up

-### Email OTP (One-Time Password)
-- Passwordless authentication
-- OTP sent to your email
-- Valid for a limited time
-- More secure than traditional passwords

 Project Structure
 sleep_disorder_train.py: Script to load data, preprocess, train model, and save the model/encoders.